evanparizot/rusty-intro/README.md

     2. References and Borrowing `Done`
     3. The Slice Type `Done`
 5. Using Structs to Structure Related Data
-    1. Defining and Instantiating Structs
+    1. Defining and Instantiating Structs `Done`
-    2. An Example Program Using Structs
+    2. An Example Program Using Structs `Done`
-    3. Method Syntax
+    3. Method Syntax `Done`
 6. Enums and Pattern Matching
-    1. Defining an Enum
+    1. Defining an Enum `Done`
-    2. The match Control Flow Operator
+    2. The match Control Flow Operator `Done`
-    3. Concise Control Flow with if let
+    3. Concise Control Flow with if let `Done`
 7. Managing Growing Projects with Packages, Crates, and Modules
     1. Packages and Crates
     2. Definiing Modules to Control Scope and Privacy